The Difference Between Assisted Living vs. Skilled Nursing Settings

 What Is Skilled Nursing Care?

-SNFs offer skilled nursing care, which generally requires staff to have advanced training and certification.
+SNFs offer skilled nursing care, which requires staff to have advanced training and certification.
 This type of care must be provided by (or be administered under) the direct supervision of licensed health professionals, including registered nurses (RNs) or licensed practical nurses (LPNs), but also speech/language pathologists and physical and occupational therapists.
 Many certified nursing assistants (CNAs) are also critical members of SNF care teams.

 Assisted Living vs. Skilled Nursing: Key Areas of Difference